Clarity-Digital-Twin/big-mood-detector/temp_docs/HOW_THE_MODELS_ACTUALLY_WORK.md

 **Version:** v0.5.0
 **Critical Documentation**

-⚠️ **UPDATE:** After careful re-reading of the paper, we've corrected our understanding.
-The models DO work "out of the box" without labeling.
-See `/XGBOOST_MODELS_CORRECTED_UNDERSTANDING.md` for details.
+🚨 **MAJOR UPDATE (July 28, 2025):** After AI agent consultation, we have the FINAL understanding.
+See `/XGBOOST_FINAL_TRUTH.md` for the complete picture.

-## The Fundamental Understanding (CORRECTED)
+## The Fundamental Understanding (FINAL VERSION)

-Big Mood Detector CAN predict mood episodes "out of the box" from your Apple Health data.
+Big Mood Detector CAN predict mood episodes WITHOUT labeling, but DOES require 30+ days of sleep data for personal baseline calculation.
 The XGBoost models are population-based, pre-trained on 168 Korean patients.

 ## How Each Model Really Works